MasterHow/PanoFlow/README.md

 https://share.weiyun.com/MVj65ZRD
 ```
 Notice that the checkpoints don‘t consist of the CFE,
-considering that CFE is an estimation method, you only need to turn it on while inferring.
+considering that CFE is an estimation method,
+you only need to turn it on while inferring to obtain the 360° flow.

 # Folder Hierarchy
 \* local: you should create this folder in your local repository and these folders will not upload to remote repository.